jlg-formation/anyzz1-june-angers-2024/README.md

 - async validator with http service
 - add debounce to async validator
 - add disabled on submit button when form is pending

+### Signal and computed

+- define a signal from an existing observable
+-